Best daily deals

 • Logitech G Fits ($229 at Amazon): While not a noise canceling product, it uses a custom-molded tip to form directly to your ear to achieve very good isolation.
 For anyone who doesn’t like the sensation of ANC, this might be a viable alternative.

 • Samsung Galaxy Buds 2 ($99 at Amazon): The Buds 2 earphones are a great pick for Samsung phone owners who don’t want to spend on the Buds 2 Pro from Samsung.
-You get very good ANC from these earphones and many of the same features as the latest flagship but for much less.
+These earphones offer very good ANC and many of the same features as the latest flagship but for much less.

 • Sennheiser CX Plus True Wireless ($89 at Amazon): These earbuds build upon the success of the previous CX True Wireless, and this time around, Sennheiser includes noise canceling, which performs rather well on these nice sounding earbuds.